Conjunctival sac in cats. How to identify and treat conjunctivitis in a cat. Is conjunctivitis contagious?

 1. Delete foreign body, dust, sand;

-2. Clear the eye from nitrous oxide, pus, discharge;
+2. Clear the eye of nitrous oxide, pus, and discharge;

-3. Flush eyes.
+3. Rinse eyes.
 For each eye, a separate cotton swab or gauze.

 • Rinse with tea.
-Brew strong tea, leave for 15-20 minutes, put the tea leaves in cheesecloth, squeeze a little, wipe the eye and eyelid;
+Brew strong tea, leave for 15-20 minutes, put the tea leaves in gauze, squeeze a little, wipe the eye and eyelid;

-• Rinse with chamomile broth.
-Brew 1 tablespoon in a water bath. chamomile medicinal in 0.5 l. water, leave for 20 minutes.
-Strain, moisten a cotton swab in warm tea leaves and rinse your eyes;
+• Rinse with chamomile decoction.
+Brew 1 tbsp in a water bath. chamomile in 0.5 l. water, leave for 20 minutes.
+Strain, soak a cotton swab in warm tea leaves and rinse your eyes;

-• Rinse with calendula broth.
-0.5 liters. water 1 tbsp. calendula flowers, brew in a water bath, leave for 20 minutes;
+• Rinse with calendula decoction.
+For 0.5 l. water 1 tbsp. calendula flowers, brew in a water bath, leave for 20 minutes;

-• Furacilin powder is diluted with 5 liters of water, 1 gram and the eye is washed gently;
+• Furacilin powder is diluted with 5 liters of water, 1 gram and the eyes are washed carefully;

 • Potassium permanganate should be used very carefully as it causes dryness and can cause severe burns to the mucous membrane of the eye;

-• Dissolve eyebright extract 5 drops per 150g saline.
-Place 2 drops in each eye;
+• Dissolve eyebright extract 5 drops per 150g of saline solution.
+Place 2 drops into each eye;

 • Aloe.
 Aloe juice is diluted with water 1:10;